 Echinacea (coneflower) products are herbal preparations derived from the root and above ground parts of the flowering plants Echinacea purpurea, Echinacea pallida and Echinacea angustifolia.
 Echinacea has a long history of medicinal use and is widely used in the treatment and prevention of upper respiratory tract infections.
-Claims in relation to cancer are that it can boost the immune system, reduce the adverse effects of chemotherapy and radiotherapy and has some anticancer effects.
-In vitro studies have suggested immunostimulating and anti-cancer activity of various constituents of echinacea.
-However, clinical studies investigating these effects have been limited by small sample sizes, lack of a control group or use of combination products.
-Echinacea is generally well-tolerated with the most frequently reported adverse effects being gastrointestinal upsets and rashes.
-Theoretically, echinacea may interact with immunosuppressive drugs and with metabolism of drugs via the cytochrome P450 system.
-In summary, there is currently insufficient evidence to support or refute the claims for echinacea in relation to cancer management.
+Claims in relation to cancer are that it can support the immune system, reduce the adverse effects of chemotherapy and radiotherapy and has some anticancer effects.
+In vitro studies have suggested immunostimulating and anti-cancer activity of various constituents of Echinacea.
+Clinical studies investigating these effects have been limited by small sample sizes, lack of a control group or use of combination Products.

 Administration and dosage